 There are two intakes annually for Graduate Trainees.
 The main intake is in February with a second intake in July for predominantly postgraduates from the respective Institutes of Higher Learning.
 Interns in the Engineering and Science disciplines join the LA in January annually.

 What kind of experience will you get as a Graduate Trainee?

 The Graduate Trainee is exposed to general and soft skill training programmes, orientation and induction into DWS.
 After completion, they follow their respective training programmes and are placed in various functional areas (base stations) within the DWS.
 Graduate Trainees are allocated a mentor within the line functions of the DWS for a period of between three to five years and receive on-the-job training.
 The experience and expertise gained during this time will assist with the professionalisation of scientists and engineers in the programme.

-Bonelwa Mabovu is currently working at the Department of Water and Sanitation doing Environmental and Water Resource Management.
+Bonelwa Mabovu responded whilst working at the Department of Water and Sanitation doing Environmental and Water Resource Management.

 Mzukona Mantshontsho is the founder of Nyakaza Media Solutions.
 Nyakaza Media Solutions is an organisation that was established to help community organisations, business entities, and schools to research, write, document, report, analyse, edit, publish newsletters or bulletins in hard-copy, on-line and maintain websites with the relevant content as per the editorial policy of that organisation, school or entity.

 Nyakaza Media Solutions has a vision to promote and bring dialogue to communities, businesses and schools about issues that affect them.

 Nyakaza Media Solutions is on a mission to develop and encourage communities, businesses and learners to celebrate the good, applaud excellence, welcome growth, strive to be better individuals, businesses and communities, want more knowledge, discourage bad and counter-productive behaviour as well as communities, businesses and learners that want to be great SOUTH AFRICANS.